-For more information see the article Frameworks for ethical analysis.
+See the article Frameworks for ethical analysis for more.

-Ethical issues are laden with multiple perspectives, values, beliefs and attitudes.
-It is important that the classroom environment is one in which students can share their perspectives and listen to one another with respect.
-It is also important for the teacher to provide a model for students to evaluate ideas, weigh up evidence, detectand justify their decisions.
+Ethical issues are complex and multilayered, encompassing a wide range of perspectives, values, beliefs and attitudes.
+It is important that the classroom environment is one in which students can share their views and listen to one another with respect.
+It can be helpful for the teacher to provide appropriate scaffolds that help students evaluate ideas, weigh up evidence, detect bias and justify their decisions.

 Classroom strategies for teaching ethics

 A range of classroom activities can be used to facilitate the development of students’ ethical thinking skills.
 These are some approaches:

 - Case studies: Teacher tells a true story or presents a scenario and students discuss the ethics involved.

 - ‘What if…’ scenarios: Similar to case studies – imaginary examples of what the consequences might be in a particular situation.

 - Concept cartoons: Cartoons depict different concepts (including some deliberate misconceptions).
 Students discuss these concepts for scientific accuracy.